 Here are a few simple tips to get the best mortgage deal in France.
-The following recommendations particularly apply to non-residents who can have access to a wide range of mortgage products when buying or refinancing in France.
+The following recommendations particularly apply to international buyers who can have access to a wide range of mortgage products when buying or refinancing in France.

 1. If you can afford the monthly repayments, select a shorter duration for your mortgage contract.
 In France, the shorter the duration, the lower the mortgage rate.